-Willem studied architecture at Delft University of Technology in the Netherlands, graduating cum laude in 2001.
-He holds a doctorate in History and Theory of Architecture from The Bartlett School of Architecture, UCL.
+Willem studied architecture at Delft University of Technology and KTH Stockholm.
+He holds a PhD in History and Theory of Architecture from The Bartlett School of Architecture, UCL.
 His doctoral thesis, titled Book-Building: A Historical and Theoretical Investigation into Architecture and Alchemy, was nominated for the RIBA President’s Award for Reseach.
-Following the completion of his PhD in 2010, Willem has been a Guest Lecturer and a Visiting Lecturer at Chelsea College of Art and Design, Westminster University (School of Architecture) and University of East London (School of Architecture), where he has taught a variety of subjects including history of architecture and art, critical theory and philosophy of art.
+Following the completion of his PhD in 2010, Willem has been a Guest Lecturer and a Visiting Lecturer at Chelsea College of Art and Design, Westminster University (School of Architecture) and University of East London (School of Architecture), where he has taught a variety of subjects including history and theory of architecture, critical theory and philosophy of art.
 Willem joined the Arts University Bournemouth in 2015 to teach Contextual Studies on the BA (Hons) Architecture and MArch course.

 Willem is currently teaching Contextual Studies on the BA (Hons) Architecture and Master of Architecture (MArch) courses.
 He is also involved in studio tutoring and active in setting up cross-course collaborations.
-His teaching follows an integrated approach where theory and design are part of the same intellectual pursuit.
-Central to his teaching of history and theory is an engagement with thinking through making, the object of which can be a book, a model or a series of prints.
+His teaching follows an integrated approach where theory and design are considered part of the same intellectual pursuit through thinking and making, the object of which can be a book, a model or a series of prints.

 - AHRA (Member)